 Self-complacent is the killer of any business.
 This tendency is seen on a large number of business owners.
 They are overwhelmingly satisfied with their success and they stop acquiring fresh thoughts.
-This is common for the new business owners.
+This is common for new business owners.
 After their initial success, they tend to go rigid and turn away from constructive criticism.
 They behave as if they know everything and hardly care about others’ advice.

 As a new entrepreneur, you should know success is short-lived if you are averse to criticisms and suggestions.
 Try to learn from your previous mistakes, be adaptive to the changing environment.
-Remember, perpetual success comes from a continuous learning.
+Remember, perpetual success comes from continuous learning.
 Accumulate knowledge as far as possible, because learning and success are integrally related.

 3. Unplanned Business: